Mississippi governor: Close part of notorious state prison

 At least 12 inmates have died in Mississippi prisons since late December — most of them at the Mississippi State Penitentiary at Parchman, and many of them in outbursts of violence.
 Prison problems have dominated much of Republican Reeves’ time since he was inaugurated as governor Jan.
 14.

-In a prepared text of his State of the State speech, Reeves said he has told the Mississippi Department of Corrections “to begin the necessary work to start closing Parchman’s most notorious unit — Unit 29.”
+In his speech at the state Capitol, Reeves said he has told the Mississippi Department of Corrections “to begin the necessary work to start closing Parchman’s most notorious unit — Unit 29.”

 He said logistical questions about the closing must be answered.